Last Updated on October 7, 2022

 Mongoose is a well-known brand when it comes to budget mountain bikes, with the Status being one of the most popular trail bike variants from the brand.

-This is a mountain bike that is ideal for beginners and those who just want to stroll around the city or on very light trails.
+This mountain bike is ideal for beginners and those who just want to stroll around the city or on very light trails.
 Its frame is made from aluminum alloy with common hydroformed tubing.
 It also has a stock fork with little travel and can fit 26er wheels.

 This also has a 3×7 drivetrain with v-brakes for its front and rear.
 The rims are also made from alloy and measure 26 inches, with 2.1-inch tires wrapped.

-It is a great choice if you are short on budget and you want to try out mountain biking in the rawest way possible.
-It’s also a nice bike to have if you want to have a feel of the ruggedness of the terrain so you can build up your balance and maneuvering skills.
+It is a great choice if you are short on budget and want to try mountain biking in the rawest way possible.
+It’s also a nice bike if you want to feel the ruggedness of the terrain so you can build up your balance and maneuvering skills.

 - It is very affordable.
 Its price is even comparable to the handlebar of an enduro racing mountain bike.